 When setting investment objectives, you need to consider how the needs of your members might vary in the period before they begin to access their benefits (the accumulation phase) and when they are accessing their benefits (the decumulation phase).

-Individual members may take their benefits as cash, income drawdown, pension annuity or a combination of these.
+Depending on the scheme rules, individual members may take their benefits as cash, income drawdown, pension annuity or a combination of these.
 When setting objectives, you need to consider the form of benefits members are likely to take and the age at which they intend to take them.

 Designing investment arrangements (including default arrangements)